She was dedicated to duty – Bawumia eulogises former NPP Northern Regional Women Organiser

 The Vice President extended his condolences to the bereaved family and the NPP.

-Tributes are pouring in from all manner of persons, especially politicians across the political divide following her shocking death.
+Tributes are pouring in from different persons, especially politicians across the political divide following her shocking death.